 The work surface should be heavy duty to withstand the abuse it will take.
 Look for a handle to raise and lower the saw blade easily.
 It should have another handle so that you can adjust the angle of the blade.
 See if there are connections for a dust collector, too, to make that aspect easier.
-You’ll want your table saw to have enough power to cut through hard wood and make deep cuts.
+You’ll want your table saw to have enough power to cut through hardwood and make deep cuts.
 Again, look at amps and horsepower.
 The motor should start with little to no vibration and run smoothly.
 Make sure it has a blade guard and that the on/off switch is easy to reach.
-These days, the power switch is a paddle that is easily pressed with you knee if you need an emergency off.
+These days, the power switch is a paddle that is easily pressed with your knee if you need an emergency off.

 The blades for your table saw are in the same categories as the hand saws: rip and crosscut.
 The rip blades have deep gullets.
 The crosscut blade has a kerf, or extra cutting chisels, on every tooth, on alternating sides.
 This produces a very fine cut surface.
 Rip blades are designed to cut with the grain of the wood, as you rip stock.
 Crosscut blades can cut either with or against the grain.
 The most commonly purchased blades are combination blades, ranging from 24 TPI to 80 TPI.

-As pitch from the wood you cut accumulates on your saw blades, you’ll need to pause and take time to clean them off.
+As pitch from the wood you cut accumulates on your saw blades, you’ll need to pause and take the time to clean them off.
 The pitch will heat up as you use the blade, and overheat the blade, damaging it.
 There are a number of commercial cleaners available, but you can just soak them in oven cleaner.
 This will dissolve the pitch, with only a little rubbing.
 Do not use any abrasives on your saw blades.
 Scrubbing cleansers and rough pads will leave scratches on the blade, which will only hold more pitch, making the problem worse the next time you need to clean the blade.

-All saw blades dull over time, but your circular saw and table saw blades can be resharpened, if they are carbide.
-Since carbide blades are more expensive, this feature makes the blade more cost effective, since sharpening will prolong the life of the blade.
+All saw blades dull over time, but your circular saw and table saw blades can be resharpened if they are carbide.
+Since carbide blades are more expensive, this feature makes the blade more cost-effective, since sharpening will prolong the life of the blade.

 Your drill press will have a platform for the stock you are drilling, but your table saw will have – well – a table.
-There are a few precautions you should take with each of the tables you use with your saws and drills.
+There are a few precautions you should take with each of the tables you use for your saws and drills.
 These tables are usually made of cast iron.
 Cast iron rusts easily.
 It will come with a special grease that protects the surface during storage.
-You’ll need to clean the grease off of the surface, and apply a protectant in its place that won’t stain your stock or be a fire hazard.
+You’ll need to clean the grease off of the surface and apply a protectant in its place that won’t stain your stock or be a fire hazard.
 Possibly the best product for this is simple car wax.
-Carnauba wax protects your car from harsh elements, and will do the same for your table.
-Just be very sure that you don’t use silicone wax, because the residue interferes with the finish on certain woods.
+Carnauba wax protects your car from harsh elements and will do the same for your table.
+Just be very sure that you don’t use silicone wax because the residue interferes with the finish on certain woods.

 #29: The Rip Fence

 Your table saw should have a rip fence.
-You’ll want one with fine-tuning adjustment that runs parallel to the blade.
+You’ll want one with a fine-tuning adjustment that runs parallel to the blade.
 Some rip fences have an adjustment knob on each end of the fence, others on just one end.
 The main thing to look for is torque.
 When you move the fence, do both ends move evenly, or does the far end hand up?
 This can be a real problem, and you’ll save yourself a lot of frustration and stock lumber if you have a rip fence that stays parallel to the cutting blade.